MNBC At A Glance

 Métis Nation British Columbia (MNBC) was first incorporated in 1996 as the Métis Provincial Council of British Columbia (MPCBC).
 In 2003 the Métis leadership ratified the Métis Nation British Columbia Constitution thereby establishing a new Métis Nation governing structure.
 Since 2003 the Métis Nation British Columbia leadership has implemented a number of institutions of governance such as the Senate, Métis Nation Governing Assembly, (MNGA) Métis Youth British Columbia (MYBC), Métis Women British Columbia (MWBC), Métis Veterans British Columbia (MVBC) and the British Columbia Métis Assembly of Natural Resources (BCMANR) as well as the MNBC Provincial Métis identification registry.

-As the democratically elected political representative and governing organization for nearly 90,000 self identifying Métis, of that, over 16,500 are registered Métis citizens in British Columbia, the Métis Nation British Columbia represents the political, legal, social and economic interests of Métis people in B.C. to Local, Provincial and Federal levels of governments, funding agencies and other related bodies.
+As the democratically elected political representative and governing organization for nearly 90,000 self identifying Métis, of that, nearly 17,000 are registered Métis citizens in British Columbia, the Métis Nation British Columbia represents the political, legal, social and economic interests of Métis people in B.C. to Local, Provincial and Federal levels of governments, funding agencies and other related bodies.
 MNBC undertakes an advocacy, coordination and policy-making role on behalf of Métis people in B.C. on matters related to Provincial and Federal programs and services.
 MNBC acts to protect and preserve Métis history, promote and develop Métis culture, ensure Métis rights are understood and protected, and helps coordinate and facilitate local activities of Métis communities.

 The Métis Nation British Columbia is committed to the protection of Métis Culture, Heritage and Language, the well being and security of Métis Children & Families, and the advancement of Métis Rights.